Samalayuca Dune Fields: Juan de Oñate and alternative routes

-In 1598, Juan de Oñate, a wealthy Zacatecas nobleman, set out northward from the Valle de San Bartolomé, New Spain, to establish a new northern colony.
-He pioneered the Chihuahua Trail route.
-When he reached Los Médanos (the dunes), he attempted to cross but found the difficulty so great that he detoured to the east to go around the area of sand dunes, before trending north again to the area where he founded San Juan, the first capital of New Mexico.
+In 1598, Juan de Oñate, a wealthy Zacatecas nobleman, set out northward from the Valle de San Bartolomé, New Spain, to establish a new northern colony and is credited with pioneering the Chihuahua Trail route.
+When he reached Los Médanos, he attempted to cross but found the difficulty so great that he detoured to the east to go around the dunes.
+After detouring around the dunes, he traveled north again to the area where he founded San Juan, the first capital of New Mexico.

 Oñate's detour set a precedent, and thereafter an alternative trail led around the sand dunes near Salamaluca.
-South of the dunes the Chihuahua trail forked at Laguna de Patos (Duck Lake).
-The detour branched off south of the dunes at Lagunas de Patos and veered northeast for roughly 60 miles, across the southeastern margin of the dune fields till it reached the south bank of the Rio Grande del Norte.
-This branch then turned and followed the Rio Grande's south bank upstream in a northwest direction about 60 miles to The Pass of the North (El Paso Del Norte), where the two branches of the trail were again joined.
-After El Paso, the trail proceeded through the pass and on to Santa Fe.
+South of the dunes, the Chihuahua trail forked at Laguna de Patos.
+The detour branched off south of the dunes at Lagunas de Patos and veered northeast for roughly 60 miles, across the southeastern margin of the dune fields until it reached the south bank of the Rio Grande.
+This branch then turned and followed the Rio Grande's south bank upstream in a northwest direction about 60 miles to El Paso, where the two branches of the trail were again joined.
+After El Paso, the trail proceeded to Santa Fe.

-At Laguna de Patos, the main branch of the Chihuahua Trail proceeded due north crossing the dune fields to reach El Paso del Norte in about 65 miles.
-In this distance the trail crossed through the sandy dunes for a distance of 12 to 15 miles, emerging from the sand to cross about 30 miles of desert brush lands to finally reach El Paso del Norte.
+At Laguna de Patos, the main branch of the Chihuahua Trail proceeded due north crossing the dune fields to reach El Paso in about 65 miles.
+In this distance the trail crossed the dunes for a distance of 12 to 15 miles, emerging from the sand to cross about 30 miles of desert brush lands before finally reaching El Paso.

 The detour around the dune fields added some fifty or sixty miles to the direct route through the dune fields.
-To a horseman traveling at 20 miles a day, this could mean a delay of three days.
-To a merchant caravan moving at twelve miles a day between Ciudad de Chihuahua and El Paso del North, this could mean a delay in transit of five or more days.
+To a horseman traveling at 20 miles a day, this could mean a delay of three days, while to a merchant caravan moving at twelve miles a day between Chihuahua and El Paso, this could mean a delay in transit of five or more days.